aartykov/ArslanArtykov/content/project/thesis/index.md

 Specifically, we implemented a hybrid system based on the widely used state-of-the-art visual- inertial system, VINS-Mono, by integrating convolutional neural network (CNN)-based features.
-Our experimental results indicate that the proposed method achieves performance on par with the conventional approach while offering potential advantages in terms of robustness and adapt- ability.
+Our experimental results indicate that the proposed method achieves performance on par with the conventional approach while offering potential advantages in terms of robustness and adaptability.